 It is anticipated that work initiated in Oregon to reduce greenhouse gas emissions from all sectors including transportation (the Oregon Sustainable Transportation Initiative, focusing on MPO areas) will bring greater efficiencies in land use and transportation services, reducing energy consumption and improving general air quality.
-RVMPO is a participant in OSTI planning.
+RVMPO participated in a Strategic Assessment in FY 2015.